Oregon ‘Faith Healing’ Couple Get Six Years For Murder For Choosing Prayer Over Medical Care For Dying Baby

 What’s more, the statement, signed by Sarah’s father – who himself is the son of the church’s founder – will be posted in the church building for all to see, as part of the plea agreement.

-As it turns out, Travis and Sarah Mitchell are neither the first members of the congregation, nor even members of the same family, to have faced murder charges for failing to provide medical care for a sick newborn.
-Sarah’s sister, Shannon Hickman, and her husband Dale Hickman, were each sentenced to six years for murder in 2011 for failing to get medical care for their newborn son.
+As it turns out, Travis and Sarah Mitchell are neither the first members of the congregation nor even members of the same family to have faced murder charges for failing to provide medical care for a sick newborn.
+Sarah’s sister, Shannon Hickman, and her husband, Dale Hickman, were each sentenced to six years for murder in 2011 for failing to get medical care for their newborn son.